cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-22.0-released/index.md

 users to boost the vertical scalability of their databases by decoupling the physical and logical data modeling, achieving optimal performance through parallel on-disk read/write operations.
-With CloudNativePG, users can define additional tablespace volumes, and also ensure they are used to temporary operations.
+With CloudNativePG, users can define additional tablespace volumes, and also ensure they can be used for temporary operations.

 This marks a pivotal step towards adopting Very Large Databases, building upon